 In what cases is the FMA the competent authority?

-The FMA is responsible for supervision and enforcement of the Financial Market Authority Act (FMA Act) and of the laws and associated implementing ordinances listed in article 5(1) of the FMA Act.
-It is competent in all cases involving financial market supervision law, especially:
+The FMA is responsible for supervision and enforcement of the Financial Market Authority Act (FMA Act, FMAG) and of the laws and associated implementing ordinances listed in article 5(1) FMAG.
+It is competent especially in the following cases:

-- violations of supervision law by supervised financial intermediaries (e.g., failure to meet a permanent licensing condition);
+- violations of supervision law by supervised financial intermediaries or TT service providers (e.g., failure to meet a permanent licensing condition);

-- monitoring of the licensing requirement and the prohibition of activities subject to a licence on a professional basis by non-licensed persons (combating abuse);
+- monitoring of the licensing or registration obligation and the prohibition of activities subject to a licence or registration on a professional basis by non-licensed persons (combating abuse);

 - monitoring of the proper use of protected designations (e.g., the title of “professional trustee”).